PalisadoesFoundation/talawa-api/docs/docs/docs/getting-started/installation.md

 It is very important that you go through [this](https://code.visualstudio.com/docs/devcontainers/containers) official documentation for working with devcontainers in visual studio code.

 ## Rootless Docker
 ### Limitations:

 Since rootless docker is unable to bind to ports > 1024, caddy instead binds to 8080 and 8443 by [default](envFiles/.env.rootles.devcontainer)

 ### Important:

-* Ensure that `systemctl staus docker` is inactive
+* Ensure that `systemctl status docker` is inactive
 * Ensure that `systemctl --user status docker` is active
 * To start docker in rootless mode run `systemctl --user start docker`